 This score is more predictive of consumer behaviour than CSAT or NPS.
 Still, there's much disagreement among academics on the specifics, so it's best to choose the method you can get started with the quickest.

 Possibly, things can get more complex, and you will be able to add on more questions.

 It's mostly best to keep things simple.
-However, customers don't want to fill out never-ending surveys, and you certainly want to make sure you get accurate data from the responses.
+However, customers don't want to fill out never-ending surveys, and you certainly want to ensure you get accurate data from the responses.

 Guide: Boosting customer satisfaction

 Customer satisfaction is vital to your company's health.
-If your customers are unhappy, they'll leave sooner or later, and no company can survive and compete long term with a severe churn problem.
+If your customers are unhappy, they'll leave sooner or later, and no company can survive and compete for the long term with a severe churn problem.

 In this guide, we try to define customer satisfaction and give you some ways to measure it.
-We hope that this guide gives you some inspiration and ideas on getting started with increasing your customer satisfaction.
-Now it's on you to implement your measurement approach and customer satisfaction program.
-Then, it's time to iterate and even innovate in the area of customer satisfaction.
+We hope this guide gives you some inspiration and ideas for increasing customer satisfaction.
+Now, you must implement your measurement approach and customer satisfaction program.
+Then, it's time to iterate and even innovate in customer satisfaction.
 Your company's growth depends on it.